 With a snowy theme for winter, I knew I wanted to do something with snowmen and names.
 Combining arts and crafts, letters, children’s names, and snowmen is a perfect winter activity for preschoolers to try.

-A Simple and Fun Winter Activity for Preschoolers
+The Name Snowman is a Simple and Fun Winter Activity

 This name snowman craft turned out to be a blast for everyone involved – the kiddos, me, and the other teachers!